| Traditional Crafts

 gold and silver leaf applied to them.
 Madhya

-Pradesh is known for Papier-mâché toys
+Pradesh is known for Papier-mâché t

 and other articles.
 Punjab